 11 I love that I can work on things that really matter to me.
 It's also an opportunity for autonomy, creativity, and to make a difference.
-Michael, Portfolio Manager What's it like being a new starter and joining during lockdown?
+Michael, Portfolio Manager Our research and development team The research and development Portfolio Manager will work on our innovation programmes, leading a series of explorations around some of our focus topic areas which may include: addressing structural inequities through funder practice; building strong local community partnerships; digital-first approaches to health; Al and inequalities; or Covid-19 vaccine knowledge.
+What's it like to work in the research and development team?